NotWoods/tigeroakes.com/content/posts/any-wreaks-havoc-on-overloads/index.md

 ---
-title: How any in TypeScript creates confusing function overload bugs
+title: The secret trap when using ANY in TypeScript
-description: One little type wreaks havoc on certain functions.
+description: How one little type wreaks havoc on certain overloaded functions.
 date: 2020-10-13
 author: tiger
 tags: